dylanlott/vedh/test/README.md

 # test

-This directory contains tests, artifacts, scripts, and other tooling for testing the EDH Go platform.
+This directory contains tests, artifacts, scripts, and other tooling for testing the vedh platform.

 `/decklists` contains a variety of deck lists for input testing.